Salesforce App Limits Cheatsheet

 To maintain optimum performance and ensure that the Lightning Platform API is available to all our

-customers Salesforce balances transaction loads by imposing two types of limits
+customers Salesforce balances transaction loads by imposing three types of limits

 Concurrent API Request Limits